The Big Refactor

 Also, yes, I will try to use properly formatted commit messages from now on (commit type, scope, message).

-• Next.js 15 upgrade, complete with the new app router.
+- Next.js 15 with the app router.